-The following Public Law practice note Produced in partnership with Alexander Campbell of Field Court Chambers and Eric Metcalfe of Monckton Chambers provides comprehensive and up to date legal information covering:
+The following Public Law practice note produced in partnership with Alexander Campbell of Field Court Chambers and Eric Metcalfe of Monckton Chambers provides comprehensive and up to date legal information covering:

-There are four main canons of statutory construction relevant to the protection of human rights in the UK:
+There are three main canons of statutory construction relevant to the protection of human rights in the UK:

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.